 Spiced Sweet Potato Curry With Coconut

 Sweet potato has been one of my recent favorites.
-I have been using this vegetable in lot of dishes that requires potatoes, and my family absolutely loves it.
+I have been using this vegetable in a lot of dishes that require potatoes, and my family absolutely loves it.
 This spiced sweet potato curry with coconut is a variation of the regular sweet potato curry

 Sweet potato curry served in a bowl.

-I have made this recipe for Sweet Potato Curry with ground spices and coconut, few times ever since and we really like it.
+I have made this recipe for Sweet Potato Curry with ground spices and coconut a few times ever since, and we really like it.

 Preparation time - 10 mins